-Students will explore a range of topics in Year 7 which alongside introducing or developing their religious knowledge will aid their development of key literacy, evaluation and analytical skills.
-The Year 7 curriculum also enables students to consider and respond to a range of important questions related to their own spiritual development, the development of values and attitudes and fundamental questions concerning the meaning and purpose of life.
+Students will follow the newly published Religious Education Curriculum Directory.
+Students will explore 6 topics in Year 7.
+Each topic will enrich students' religious knowledge will aid their development of key literacy, evaluation and analytical skills.
+The Year 7 curriculum also enables students to understand, discern and respond to a range of important questions related to their own spiritual development, the development of values and attitudes and fundamental questions concerning the meaning and purpose of religious life.